pulzze/autoflow-documentation/docs/ids/action-integer-to-array/fields/integer.md

-Value

-Write integer number here to get Array.
+An integer to be broken into digits.